surdu/surdu.me/_content/posts/2019-07-28-digital-ocean-ddns.md

 ACCESS_TOKEN=3u2c62u1z51j7djilw58wt04220vqbuzud6z5o2xahz4k8ufxj7eejg2w2trjxma
 ```

-Next thing to change it's pretty straight forward: at line 4, set the domain for which to update the DNS records.
+The next thing to change it's pretty straightforward: at line 4, set the domain for which to update the DNS records.
 In our example, this is `example.com`.

 ```bash
 DOMAIN=example.com